Table of Contents

 - Apply mild noise reduction while still near-linear (luminance first).

-- After stretching, use masked, local NR sparingly.
+- After stretching, use NR carefully.

 Common Mistakes and How to Avoid Them